ycpcs/cs335-spring2020/code/index.md

 title: Code
 ---

-This page contains links to useful code snippets we used in class.
+This page contains code snippets regularly used in class.

 #### ARP
 - Add firewall rule on the client